 The Bottom Line

 Refinancing is a great way to get a better deal compared to your old loan.
 Consumers choose to refinance for different reasons, but it's mainly done to save money – something that's especially effective if they’ve improved their credit since the original loan.
+See how much you can save by refinancing your car loan by filling out the secure refinance request form on our website.

 On the other hand, if you're looking for a car loan, Auto Credit Express wants to help.
 We work with an extensive network of special finance dealers who can work with people who have bad credit, no credit, or credit issues like bankruptcy.
 Get started today by filling out our no-obligation, free auto loan request form online.